Jill St. John: Career

-James Bond

 St. John achieved her biggest success starring as diamond smuggler Tiffany Case, the love interest of James Bond in Diamonds Are Forever (1971), opposite Sean Connery.
 She was the first American to play a Bond girl.
-The character Tiffany is argumentative, abrasive, loud, and brash when compared to previous Bond girls, who were more demure.
+The character Tiffany is argumentative, abrasive, loud, and brash when compared to previous Bond girls who were more demure; film scholars have inferred that she is meant to be a stereotypical commentary on American women.

-In 1972, St. John appeared alongside Oliver Reed in the crime drama Sitting Target.
+In 1972, St. John appeared alongside Oliver Reed in the British crime drama Sitting Target.
+After the shoot wrapped, she took a break from her career.
+She later explained that "two pictures in a row was exhausting...
+I decided I needed a new way of life."

-Television

 St. John did the TV movies Saga of Sonora (1973) and Brenda Starr (1976) (playing the title role), and guest-starred on Vega$, The Love Boat, Magnum, P.I., Fantasy Island, and Matt Houston.
-She also appeared in the pilot episode for Hart to Hart.
+She also appeared in the pilot of Hart to Hart.
+She was cast as the princess in Day of the Assassin (1979), but bowed out when her deposit failed to arrive on time; Susana Dosamantes replaced her.

+In 1981, following a decade-long sabbatical in Aspen, Colorado, St. John made Hollywood her primary residence again.
+"I really don't have to work," she said of her return.
+"But you know what?
+I got bored."

 St. John did the TV movies Two Guys from Muck (1982) and Rooster (1982) and was top-billed in the feature The Concrete Jungle (1982), a woman in prison film in which she played Warden Fletcher.
 She had a small role in The Act (1983).

 During 1983–1984, she starred with Dennis Weaver on the short-lived soap opera Emerald Point N.A.S., in which she played Deanna Kinkaid, Thomas Mallory's conniving former sister-in-law.
-It also starred another James Bond girl Maud Adams.

-Later career
+It also starred another former Bond girl, Maud Adams.
+St. John was to appear in the pilot for Lime Street (1985) but when it was reduced from two hours to 90 minutes, her scenes ended up on the cutting room floor.

-St. John and Robert Wagner were in Around the World in 80 Days (1989); Something to Believe In (1998); and The Calling (2002).
+St. John and Wagner were in Around the World in 80 Days (1989), Something to Believe In (1998), and The Calling (2002).
 They made brief cameo appearances as themselves in Robert Altman's Hollywood satire The Player (1992).

-In 1996, they started appearing together on stage in a production of Love Letters.

-In 1997, the couple appeared together at the end of "The Yada Yada" episode of the television sitcom Seinfeld.
+Between 1996 and 2004, they performed together on stage in a national touring production of Love Letters.
+The couple also appeared on the television sitcom Seinfeld in 1997, playing the parents of Mickey Abbott (Danny Woodburn) in "The Yada Yada" episode.

 St. John appeared without Wagner in Out There (1995) and The Trip (2002).

 In 2014, St. John played Mrs. Claus in the TV movie Northpole alongside Wagner, who played the part of Santa Claus.
 The film marked her first acting role after a 12-year absence from the screen.
+She has since officially retired from acting, but remains involved in civic activities.